-- The Qwest Managed Firewall Service (MFS) provides a comprehensive management service delivering three levels of tiered service, a multitude of value-added features and a robust offering of service-enabling devices (SEDs) to meet the requirements of GSA and its Agencies. - With Qwest's Intrusion Detection and Prevention Service (IDPS), Qwest offers the Agencies effective systems and processes to monitor their networks for attacks, misuse, and anomalies, detect and record such intrusions, and begin immediate corrective responses. - The Qwest Vulnerability Scanning Service (VSS) allows Agencies to conduct effective and proactive assessments of critical networking environments, enabling the rapid correction of vulnerabilities before they are exploited.
+The Qwest Managed Firewall Service (MFS) provides a comprehensive management service, delivering three levels of tiered service, a multitude of value-added features, and a robust offering of Service Enabling Devices (SEDs) to meet the requirements of Agencies.

-- The Qwest Anti-Virus Management Service (AVMS) provides detection and removal of system viruses before they can do critical damage to business operations. - The Qwest Incident Response Service (INRS) provides incident response capability assessment, an incident tracking system, a mock crisis management scenario, incident response support services, and onsite support. - The Qwest Managed E-Authentication Service (MEAS) offering provides design, implementation, and operational capabilities for both token-based and certificate-based e-authentication services in a variety of hosting and operational environments.
-We also offer significant capabilities in identity management, access control and biometrics. - Agencies with the ability to centralize and assure inbound and outbound email policy compliance, ease of administration, ability to meet legal and regulatory requirements on email retention, security/privacy (via a patented pass-through process, not store-and-forward), and ability to leverage the cost effectiveness of the Internet while providing confidentiality, integrity and availability of email services that are expected by the Government. - The Qwest Managed Tiered Security Service (MTSS) offering provides Agencies security solutions which can be customized for specific Agencies based on the respective level of mission criticality and information sensitivity.
+- With Qwest's Intrusion Detection and Prevention Service (IDPS), Qwest offers Agencies effective systems and processes to: monitor their networks for attacks, misuse, and anomalies; detect and record such intrusions; and begin immediate corrective responses. - The Qwest Vulnerability Scanning Service (VSS) allows Agencies to conduct effective and proactive assessments of critical networking environments, enabling the rapid correction of vulnerabilities before they are exploited. - The Qwest Anti-Virus Management Service (AVMS) provides detection and removal of system viruses before they can do critical damage to business operations. - The Qwest Incident Response Service (INRS) provides incident response capability assessment, an incident tracking system, a mock crisis management scenario, incident response support services, and onsite support. - The Qwest Managed E-Authentication Service (MEAS) offering provides design, implementation, and operational capabilities for both token-based and certificate-based e-authentication services in a variety of hosting and operational environments.
+We also offer significant capabilities in identity management, access control, and biometrics. - The Qwest Secure Managed E-mail Service (SMEMS) will provide Agencies with the ability to centralize and assure inbound and outbound email policy compliance, ease of administration, ability to meet legal and regulatory requirements on email retention, security/privacy (via a patented pass-through process, not store-and-forward), and ability to leverage the cost effectiveness of the Internet while providing confidentiality, integrity, and availability of email services that are expected by Agencies.

+The Qwest Managed Tiered Security Service (MTSS) offering provides Agencies security solutions that can be customized for specific Agencies, based on the respective level of mission criticality and information sensitivity.

-Qwest service offerings across all of the Networx service categories include their own, specialized controls to protect customer information and can also offer Agencies a customized set of technical controls to ensure a strong security posture.
-Qwest Networx team members are experienced in applying these products and services to specific customer situations.
+Qwest service offerings across all of the Networx service categories include their own, specialized controls, to protect Agency information.
+Qwest can also offer Agencies a customized set of technical controls to ensure a strong security posture.
+Qwest Networx team members are experienced in applying these products and services to specific Agency situations.